Teen Leadership Collective: Family/Guardian Frequently Asked Questions

 Is transportation provided?
 If not, what transportation options are available?

 We are offering SmarTrip cards for public transportation.
 The Red, Green, Blue, Orange, Silver, and Yellow lines are within walking distance, and there are many bus routes nearby.
-For any trips taken off-site, participants will either be able to ride in a National Gallery van from our meeting point with the rest of the group or meet us directly at the site.
+For any trips taken off-site, participants will either meet us directly at the location or travel as a group using public transit.
 Based on our Protection of Minors policy, National Gallery staff members are not permitted to offer minors a ride in a personal vehicle.
+Field trips will be supervised by National Gallery staff and educators, and all activities will comply with the National Gallery’s Protection of Minors policy.

 Code of Conduct